-This study examines the discourse/counter-discourse generated in/by Reuben Abati's treatise, proclaiming that some spiritual forces must have been responsible for presidential slip-ups characteristic of some successive Nigerian Presidents who have been operating in/from Aso Villa, Nigeria's seat of power.
-It juxtaposes the ideology (the presidents are not to blame for their gaffes) in Reuben Abati's treatise with the divergent ideologies embedded in the counter-discourses of two main rejoinders by Femi Adesina and Sonala Olumhense.
+This study examines the discourse/counter-discourse generated in/by Abati's treatise, proclaiming that some spiritual forces must have been responsible for presidential slip-ups characteristic of some Nigerian successive Presidents who have been operating in/from Aso Villa, Nigeria's seat of power.
+It juxtaposes the ideology in Reuben Abati's treatise with the ideologies embedded in the counter-discourses of two main rejoinders by Femi Adesina and Sonala Olumhense.
 It analyses the stylistic markers-cum-rhetorical strategies in the texts with the aim of uncovering or discovering their underlying ideologies.
-It applies Jeffries' Critical Stylistics, a model of Critical Discourse Analysis which postulates that to critically approach texts, there is need for the reader to engage some specific tools of analysis to get a clear sense of how texts may influence the ideological outlook of their recipients.
-It reveals that although the texts producers use language to configure realities and alternative realities relative to the workings of Nigeria's Presidency thereby demonstrating the ideational function of language, the texts are highly ideological and interestingly their ideologies are threaded through linguistic form and choice.
-Thus, it demonstrates that Critical Stylistics is a viable model to analyse texts with underlying ideologies, using stylistic tools.
+The study applies Jeffries' Critical Stylistics, a model of Critical Discourse Analysis which postulates that to critically approach texts, there is need for the reader to engage some specific tools of analysis to get a clear sense of how texts may influence the ideological outlook of their recipients.
+The study reveals that although the texts producers use language to configure realities and alternative realities relative to the workings of Nigeria's Presidency thereby demonstrating the ideational function of language, the texts are ideological and interestingly their ideologies are threaded through linguistic form and choice.
+Thus, the study demonstrates that Critical Stylistics is a viable model to analyse texts with underlying ideologies, using stylistic tools.